rccordell/s25bl/schedule.md

 <center><hr></center>

 # Chapter 2: Platform

+Our second unit focuses on the platform, or the linked systems of technology and people that circumscribe the affordances and limitations of distinct media.

 To prepare for our labs in the coming weeks, you should choose one of the definitions of "the book" Amaranth Borsuk compiled from scholars, artists, writers, and many others when writing _The Book_.
 Find a definition that resonates with your own understandings of and ambitions for the book: one that feels somehow meaningful to you.
 The <https://t-h-e-b-o-o-k.com/> website does not work well anymore, but is [archived through the Wayback Machine](https://web.archive.org/web/20210301122906/https://t-h-e-b-o-o-k.com/definitions/), where the collected definitions are easier to browse.